COMPASSION FOR THE DUSTY

 We came from dust and one day soon, we’ll be nothing but dust again.

-(I know that’s not very encouraging, but bear with me.)
+I know that’s not very encouraging but bear with me.

-You see, the presence of dust is an ongoing reminder of the brevity and frailty of life.
-These microscopic particles point us back to how we were originally created by our Creator: “from the dust of the ground” (Genesis 2:7).
+The presence of dust is an ongoing reminder of the brevity and frailty of life.
+These microscopic particles point us back to how our Creator originally created us: “from the dust of the ground(Genesis 2:7).

 Yet, one short chapter later, mankind rebels against God, resulting in catastrophic consequences for both humanity and the world at large.
-Under the curse of sin, the Lord says, “for dust you are and to dust you will return” (Genesis 3:19).
+Under the curse of sin, the Lord says, “For dust you are and to dust you will return(Genesis 3:19).

-Those of us who are sincerely trying to live a godly life have to face the cold, hard facts.
+Those of us who are sincerely trying to live a godly life have to face the facts.
 In countless ways, we fall short every day.
 Frankly, there are gaps, sometimes considerable, between who the Lord calls us to be and who we actually are.

 This is our dusty reality.